richelbilderbeek/djog_unos_2018/doc/team.md

 Name of our team: 'Octane'.

 Ordered per day (both, TH, FR), then by first name.
+Roles are described below.

 Day|Name|GitHub username|Role(s)
 ---|---|---|---